vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * `Kubernetes: Remove Debug` - Remove the deployment and/or service created for a `Kubernetes Debug (Launch)` session
    * `Kubernetes: Sync Working Copy to Cluster` - Checks out the version of the code that matches what is deployed in the cluster.
 (This relies on Docker image versions also being Git commit IDs, which the extension does if you use the Run command to build the container, but which typically doesn't work for containers/deployments done by other means.)

+#### Cluster Creation commands

+   * `Kubernetes: Create Cluster` - Initiate the flow for creating a Kubernetes cluster with a selected cloud provider (eg: Azure), or creating a Minikube cluster locally.

-### Configuration commands
+#### Configuration commands

-   * `Kubernetes Add Existing Cluster` - Install and configure the Kubernetes command line tool (kubectl) from a cloud cluster, such as an Azure Container Service (ACS) or Azure Kubernetes Service (AKS) cluster
+   * `Kubernetes: Add Existing Cluster` - Install and configure the Kubernetes command line tool (kubectl) from a cloud cluster, such as an Azure Container Service (ACS) or Azure Kubernetes Service (AKS) cluster
+   * `Kubernetes: Set as Current Cluster` - Select from a list of configured clusters to set the "current" cluster.
+Used for searching, displaying, and deploying Kubernetes resources.
+   * `Kubernetes: Delete Context` - Remove a cluster's configuration from the kubeconfig file.
+   * `Kubernetes: Show Cluster Info` - For a cluster, show the status of Kubernetes Components (API Server, etcd, KubeDNS, etc.) in a terminal window.
+   * `Kubernetes: Use Namespace` - Select from a list of namespaces to set the "current" namespace.
+Used for searching, displaying, and deploying Kubernetes resources.

+#### ConfigMap and Secret commands

+   * `Kubernetes: Add File` - Adds a file as a ConfigMap or a Secret
+   * `Kubernetes: Delete File` - Deletes a file from a ConfigMap or a Secret

-### Miscellaneous commands
+#### Miscellaneous commands

-   * `Kubernetes Open Dashboard` - Opens the Kubernetes Dashboard in your browser.
+   * `Kubernetes: Open Dashboard` - Opens the Kubernetes Dashboard in your browser.
+   * `Kubernetes: Port Forward` - Prompts user for a local port and a remote port to bind to on a Pod.

+### Minikube

+[Minikube](https://github.com/kubernetes/minikube) runs a local, single node Kubernetes cluster inside a VM.
+Support is currently experimental, and requires
+Minikube tools to be installed and available on your PATH.

+   * `Kubernetes: Start minikube` - Starts Minikube
+   * `Kubernetes: Stop minikube` - Stops Minikube

-### Helm support
+### Helm

 [Helm](https://helm.sh/) is the package manager for Kubernetes and provides a way for you to define, install and upgrade applications using 'charts.'
 This extension provides a set of tools for creating and testing Helm charts: